01 Getting Started

 • Case Origin is mapped to Other, and "Web" was added in the field.

 The following were also mapped: Subject, Description, Engineering Req Number, and Product.
-After the Salesforce Action, we reset the state (1) of the Add Case modal to make sure that all the fields are empty.
+After the Salesforce Action, we reset the state (1) of the Add Case modal to ensure all the fields are empty.
 Then we hide the modal (2), show a message (3), and refresh the power table (4).

 Screenshot of the On Click Action window